NegruGeorge/TurismRomania/README.md

 * Using Maps and maps api (mapbox)
 * How to work with my team and under stress
 * Node.js/javascript/html/css/mysql
-* hashing passwords, cookie-sessions, login-logout, user interactions.
+* hashing passwords, cookie-sessions, authentications, user interactions.
 * create latitude and longitude with geodata from mapbox